ember-learn/ember-blog/source/2020-08-07-the-ember-times-issue-159.md

 Bootstrap users can check out the full list of changes in the [changelog](https://github.com/kaliber5/ember-bootstrap/blob/master/CHANGELOG.md).
 For breaking changes, give [ember-bootstrap-codemods](https://github.com/kaliber5/ember-bootstrap-codemods) a try.
 We are appreciative of all the codemods in the Ember community!

 Not familiar with ember-bootstrap?
-It's an ember-cli addon that provides a collection of native Ember components that mimic the [original Bootstrap](https://getbootstrap.com/) plugins and components in an Ember-friendly way, replacing the need for `bootstrap.js`.
+It's an Ember CLI addon that provides a collection of Ember components that mimic the [original Bootstrap](https://getbootstrap.com/) plugins and components in an Ember-friendly way, replacing the need for `bootstrap.js`.
 For more info, check out the [website](https://www.ember-bootstrap.com/) and the corresponding [repo](https://github.com/kaliber5/ember-bootstrap).

 ---